FlickerSoul/universe.observer/pages/posts/subtract-one-with-only-bit-operations-in-C-C++.md

   - fun
 createdAt: 2023-02-22
 updatedAt: 2023-02-22
+description: You are obsessed with bit operations and want to do everything and want to do everything with & and |.
+  How to subtract one with only bit operations then?
+  Hmm, I wonder...
 ---

 In the tutoring session, I was asked to swap the exponent part of a (32-bit) floating point number to be a new value without any arithmetic operations.
 That is, let $x$ be a floating number in the binary format like the following: